1. How are children protected over the Internet?

 Not at all!
 These are done at the first lesson and after that we expect pupils to be ready with everything in place for lesson start times.
 There is no walking into the room, taking coats off, opening music cases and adjusting piano stools.
 We are well into our lessons when all that would have been done – we don’t lose packing away time at the end either.
 We just politely switch off !!
 You certainly get more productive teaching minutes from an internet lesson.

-7. What is the main advantage of the internet?
+7. What is the main advantage of taking lessons over the internet?

 8. Where is the furthest and nearest you teach?

-9. Do you think internet music lessons is just a trendy fashion that will pass?
+9. Do you think internet music lessons is just a trend that will pass?